 - Transnational Issues and the Biden Administration

 - Transatlantic Relations: The United States – Europe – Russia

 - Globalism and Sovereignty: A Clash of Visions

 - Plagues and Politics: a New World Order?

 - Transition or Transformation: Engagement, World Order, and the Crisis of Legitimacy

 - Cyber and Technology Issues: Implications for National Security

 - American Exceptionalism and the Dilemma of Global Leadership

-Reporting information concerning registration time and meeting room assignment will be sent to all participants approximately two weeks prior to the start of each program.
-The meeting room will open at 7:45 am and seminars will be conducted from 8:00 am to 4:00 pm.
+Reporting information will be sent to all participants approximately two weeks prior to the start of the program.

 These programs are informal and strictly “off-the-record.”
-No video, power point or audio-visual aids are utilized in seminar presentations.
+No video, PowerPoint or audio-visual aids are utilized in the presentations.